Wandmalfarbe/pandoc-latex-template/README.md

 - `listings-no-page-break` (defaults to `false`)

     avoid page break inside listings
-- `disable-footnote-backlinks` (default to `false`)

-    disables making the reference from the footnote at the bottom of the page into a link back to the occurence of the footnote in the main text.
 - `disable-header-and-footer` (default to `false`)

     disables the header and footer completely on all pages